X-Factor Comic Book Value Guide

 • Verify the 1994 publication date and Marvel Comics branding on the top left corner.

-• Confirm the cover art features the specific confrontation between Havok and the character Random.
+• Check for the specific cover art depicting the battle between Havok and the shapeshifter Random.

 History of X-Factor Comic Book